SARA: Controllable Makeup Transfer with Spatial Alignment and Region-Adaptive Normalization: Methodology

 \subsection{Problem Formulation and Notations}

-Let X and Y denote the domain of the images with non-makeup and the images with makeup, respectively.
+Let X and Y denote the domain of the images with non-makeup and those with makeup, respectively.
 Given a source image $x_s \in X$ and a reference image $y_r \in Y $, our goal is to learn a mapping function: $f(x_s,y_r \rightarrow \hat{y}_s)$, where $\hat{y}_s$ has the same makeup style as $y_r$ while preserving the facial identity of $x_s$.
-Furthermore, as makeup removal is a special case of makeup transfer, we also learn a mapping function: $\hat{f}(y_r,x_s \rightarrow \hat{x}_r)$, where $\hat{x}_r$ has the same makeup style as $x_s$ while preserving the facial identity of $y_r$.
+Furthermore, as makeup removal is a particular case of makeup transfer, we also learn a mapping function: $\hat{f}(y_r,x_s \rightarrow \hat{x}_r)$, where $\hat{x}_r$ has the same makeup style as $x_s$ while preserving the facial identity of $y_r$.